Ibexian/EastMeetsKitchen/_posts/2016-08-02-fluffy-scallion-pancakes-'shou-zhua-bing'.md

   feature: 219-1.jpg
 ---

-This shou zhua bing or "hand fluffed pancake" recipe is the amazing spinoff to my more traditional [Chinese Scallion Pancake](http://eastmeetskitchen.com/recipes/flakey-taiwanese-scallion-pancakes/) recipe.
+This shou zhua bing or "hand fluffed pancake" recipe is the amazing spinoff to the more traditional [Chinese Scallion Pancake](http://eastmeetskitchen.com/recipes/flakey-taiwanese-scallion-pancakes/) recipe.
 It has more crispy layers and is lighter and fluffier.
 The shou zhua bing are seasoned with star anise, Szechuan peppercorns and five spice powder, which provides a sweet spiciness to the background in addition to the scallions and sesame.

 <figure>
     <img src="/images/219-10.jpg">